 2 pairs available

 Diameter Base: 9.5 cm

-Leonard W Burt worked for Omar Ramsden and was a very fine craftsman who made up several of Clement's designs in the 1950's.
+Leonard W Burt had worked for Omar Ramsden and was a very fine craftsman and made up several of Clement's designs in the 1950's.

 Designed by Gerald Benney